nunit/NUnit.System.Linq/README.md

  * `ExtensionAttribute`

+## Updating the Version number

+The version must be updated in AssemblyInfo.cs and build.cake.

-## Releasing
+## Publishing

-NUnit.System.Linq is released as a nuget package on both our AppVeyor project feed and the NUnit MyGet feed.
+NUnit.System.Linq is published as a nuget package on both our AppVeyor project feed and the NUnit MyGet feed.
 All branch and PR builds appear on the AppVeyor feed.
-Only actual builds of master are deployed by AppVeyor to the MyGet feed.
+Only builds of master are deployed by AppVeyor to the MyGet feed.
 Note that builds of master may be initiated either by merging a PR or by pushing directly to master.

 Builds, including builds of master, may be either tagged or untagged.
 Tagged builds use the tag itself as the version.
 Note that you must use the `--tags` option on the `git push` command in order for a local tag to be pushed to GitHub.

-### Example Workflows
+### Workflows

 #### Normal CI Build